kn-cs/vec-polyHash/README.md

-## Polynomial hashing over prime order fields
+## Vectorised Hashing Based on Bernstein-Rabin-Winograd Polynomials over Prime Order Fields

 This is the source code repository of the work [Vectorised Hashing Based on Bernstein-Rabin-Winograd Polynomials over Prime Order Fields](https://eprint.iacr.org/2025/1262), authored by [Kaushik Nath](kaushik.nath@yahoo.in) & [Palash Sarkar](palash@isical.ac.in) of [Indian Statistical Institute, Kolkata, India](https://www.isical.ac.in).